ADnothing/LoTSS-YOLO-CIANNA-Detection/README.md

 The method must now be generalized on observational radio datasets, which can be done using various surveys from precursor instruments.

 This project lies in this global effort of applying the method to existing radio datasets.
-I noticeably focused on trying to apply the detector trained on the first SDC on observational continuum surveys, namely the LoFAR Two-metre Sky Survey (LoTSS DR2 Shimwell, et al. (2022)).
+I noticeably focused on applying the detector trained on the first SDC on observational continuum surveys, namely the LoFAR Two-metre Sky Survey (LoTSS DR2 Shimwell, et al. (2022)).
 This survey is already associated with a source catalog derived using the same classical detection method.
 This catalog will be considered as a reference to which our detection results will be systematically compared.
 Because MINERVA's source detector is based on supervised machine learning, it must be trained for the survey it will be applied to.